monicatvera/lux_hotel/README.md

 [Postman](https://documenter.getpostman.com/view/12915900/TVYAgLa4)

 ### Frontend 📱
-The application can view images from the server. currently makes 2 full CRUDS.
+The application can view images from the server. currently makes 2 full CRUDS,Only need to implement the reservations section.
 It has a floating menu with which to change sections.
 ![alt text](https://github.com/monitv98/lux_hotel/blob/master/capturaMenu.png)

 ### Installing ▶️